openharmony/third_party_llvm-project/llvm/docs/DeveloperPolicy.rst

    where "reasonable" depends on the contributor's judgement and the scope of the change (more invasive changes require more testing).
 A reasonable subset might be something like "``llvm-test/MultiSource/Benchmarks``".

+#.
+Ensure that links in source code and test files point to publicly available
+   resources and are used primarily to add additional information rather than to supply critical context.
+The surrounding comments should be sufficient to provide the context behind such links.

 Additionally, the committer is responsible for addressing any problems found in the future that the change is responsible for.
 For example: